mikeramage/aoc2020/README.md

 So Python again.
 Quick and filthy script.
 Job done.
 Reading the script back feels like an aimless trudge along a muddy, damp, woodland trail.
 Grey skies through the grey branches.
 Light fading.
 Dull and uninteresting, nary a sign of wildlife - the squirrels are in their dreys, the woodpeckers in their nests, the wild boar asleep in their dens.
 Muddy boots, tired legs.
 Time to go home and drink some beer.

+# Day 6
+Oh, for the love of ...

+Part 1 ran without error second time of trying (forgot a "self" somewhere) and got the right answer.
+Part 2 ran first time of trying and got the right answer.
+But deeply unsatisfied.
+My code is so pedestrian!
+Some noddy classes encapsulating a "Group" and a "Person", iterating through people and groups in for loops, sets with basic "if answer not in set of answers".
+Yawn.
+Could have been so much more elegantly expressed.

+The code is like a well-meaning uncle teaching his teenage nephew how to dance.
+Though they might be in time to the sedate beat, his moves are dated and awkward.
+With the Bee Gees playing quietly in the background, he bumbles around the living room, flapping his arms and plodding from side to side like a teacher at a school disco c.
+1988, earnestly explaining how cool the nephew will look if he can pull off these moves.
+The nephew blushes, mumbles his thanks, makes his excuses, and leaves.
+Everyone feels embarrassed, diminished and somehow soiled by the experience.

+The following week at the school disco, his nephew sits listlessly in the corner weeping silently into his cola.